sensu/sensu-docs/content/sensu-core/2.0/reference/handlers.md

 ### TCP/UDP handlers

-TCP and UDP handlers enable Sensu to forward event data to arbitrary TCP or UDP sockets for external services to consume (i.e., third-party APIs).
+TCP and UDP handlers enable Sensu to forward event data to arbitrary TCP or UDP sockets for external services to consume.

 ### Handler sets

-Handler set definitions allow groups of handlers (i.e., individual collections of actions to take on event data) to be referenced via a single named handler set.
+Handler set definitions allow groups of handlers (individual collections of actions to take on event data) to be referenced via a single named handler set.